nelson2411/nelson2411/README.md

 #### About Me

-Salvadorean living in El Salvador.
+Based in Alicante, Spain.
 I co-founded a small web design agency with my wife where I work as a web developer.
 Taking care of every aspect of a web design client solution required me to learn multiple things.
 Coding HTML, CSS, and JavaScript is something I do and enjoy doing.
 Also, I work with WordPress for e-commerce projects.
 On behalf of my clients, I manage their search engine optimization.
 I enjoy wireframing on Balsamiq and making performance reports on Google Analytics.

 Skills: